Protesters chant as Trump visits Dayton, El Paso after mass shootings

 "A lot of the time his talk can be very divisive, and that's the last thing we need in Dayton," she said.

-Grisham, responding on Twitter from aboard Air Force One, sad it was "genuinely sad" to see the lawmakers "immediately hold such a dishonest press conference in the name of partisan politics."
+Earlier in the day, Grisham said on Twitter from aboard Air Force One that it was "genuinely sad" to see the lawmakers "immediately hold such a dishonest press conference in the name of partisan politics."

 The discord continued in El Paso.
 Rep. Veronica Escobar, the Democratic congresswoman who represents the city, declined to meet with Trump.
 "I refuse to be a prop," she said in an interview on CNN.